ProjectHackernewsGroup04/Documentation/FinalReport.md

 every group had deployed and/or developed their project in a specific way.

 The actual operation was by far the hardest part about this project.
-Everytime a new service like Grafana, Prometheus etc. was attached, new issues appeared.
+Everytime a new service like Grafana, Prometheus, etc. was attached, new issues appeared.
 First of all, before deploying all the new services, our application was already dockerized and had a self contained CI/CD chain.
 This meant, that we could quickly bring broken services up again.
 After a while we ended up deploying all of our services as a Docker Service, to make sure to meet the uptime SLA.
 When deployed as a docker service, the container is automatically started up again if it shuts down unexpectedly.

 We let Grafana monitor the services and one of our first incidents were an out of memory error that we got every time we tried to start up Grafana.
-The container was simple killed by the

-kernel, and therefore, we got no errors in the container itself.
+The container was simple killed by the kernel, and therefore, we got no errors in the container itself.
 We had to trace the error back through the kernel log, to find out Grafana was killed after a brief delay, because we ran out of memory.
 Increasing the memory on the server resolved the issue.

 The most difficult error to track down, that gave us a lot of downtime, was a follow up on the above mentioned issue.
 Everytime we started up Grafana, our front-end application loaded infinitely.
 After a while we got a reply that the request timed out.
 No errors logged, and the application still running.
 After several hours of debugging we finally noticed a duplicate port binding on port 3000.
-Grafa started up on 3000 as well as our frontend.
+Grafana started up on 3000 as well as our frontend.
 After changing the port binding for Grafana to 3001 the issue was resolved.

 Third, we have an ongoing issue with RabbitMQ not being able to allocate memory.
-This is actually an Erlang error, that isn’t quite resolved yet^5.
+This is actually an Erlang error, that isn’t quite resolved yet<sup>5</sup>.
 There are various suggestions to limit the maximum memory usage of the RabbitMQ container, to prevent this error from appearing.
 We are yet to confirm that this is a fix though.

 We haven’t received any feedback from the OPS group whatsoever.
 Actually, it was either ourselves or Helge that found out we had a service outage.